A Most Remarkable Tale: The Story of Eskort

 A fire in 1925 caused significant damage to the factory.
 Production was relocated to Nel’s Rust Dairy Limited in Braamfontein, Johannesburg while renovations were being done at the plant.
 Despite this, the company still won the top three prizes at the 1926 London Dairy Show. (openafrica.org)

 An interesting side note must be made here.
-A few years ago I started writing a story about the creation of the modern industrial bacon production methods.
-The basic plot of the story is that I chose to ride transport between Cape Town and Johannesburg as my means of raising the initial capital to set up a bacon curing plant.
-In the story, I then traveled to Denmark and then to England to learn from the Danes and in particular, the Harris family in Wiltshire, how to produce bacon.
+This is the story of my travels to Denmark and the UK to learn how to make the best bacon on earth.
 The purpose of the venture was to export the bacon and supply the Imperial Cold Storage and Supply Company.
-The similarity of my plotline and how the bacon plant in Estcourt came about is striking.
-Without any knowledge of JW Moor, by simply looking at the Southern African context of the late 1800’s and early 1900’s, their course of action was logical.
+The similarity of what we did to prepare for our own bacon production in Woodys and how the bacon plant in Estcourt came about is striking.
+To raise capital for the venture we relied on investors while I rode transport between Johannesburg and Cape Town.
+Without any knowledge of JW Moor, by simply looking at the Southern African context of the late 1800s and early 1900s, their course of action was logical.
+(2)

 The technical aspects behind the curing technology employed at the new plant are of particular interest.
-The establishment of the operation in 1918 placed it right in the transition time when science was unlocking the mechanisms behind curing and an understanding developed (beginning in 1891) that it was not saltpeter (nitrate) that cured meat, but nitrite.
+The establishment of the operation in 1918 placed it right in the transition time when science was unlocking the mechanisms behind curing and an understanding developed (beginning in 1891) that it was not saltpetre (nitrate) that cured meat, but nitrite through nitric oxide.

 The second technical fact of interest was the form of cooperation that was chosen to house the bacon plant.
 From Denmark to England farmers saw the benefit of the cooperative model to solve the problem of “access to markets” and this was no different in South Africa.